A guide to the most coveted limited-edition Hermès Birkins

 One of Hermès’s most coveted and hard-to-find designs is the Ghillies, which is distinguished by its decorative trim.

 Introduced in 2012, the Ghillies was an extension of the haute bijouterie jewellery collection produced in 2011 by Pierre Hardy, artistic director of jewellery at Hermès.
-The design is inspired by a Scottish men’s dress shoe of the same name, which has perforations known as ‘broguing’ that help the shoe dry more efficiently after outdoor activity.
+The design is inspired by a style of Scottish men’s shoe with perforations known as ‘broguing’ that help it dry more efficiently after outdoor activity.

-Hardy drew from his own heritage and adapted it into something stylish and functional — the brogue, translated into a women’s bag, makes it look even more feminine and detailed.
+Hardy drew on his own heritage and adapted it into something both stylish and functional: the characteristic leatherwork of the brogue, applied to a women’s bag, makes it look even more feminine and immaculately detailed.

 The Touch Birkin

-Released in 2017, the Touch is Hermès’s answer to collectors looking for a hint of exotic material on their bags.
+Released in 2017, the Touch is Hermès’s answer to those who want a hint of exotic material in their bags.
 This style is available in a variety of jewel tones and features a leather body with an alligator or crocodile top flap.
 Occasionally, other parts of the bag will also be highlighted by pops of exotic leather.

 While collectors often prefer to wear their Birkins open for easy access to what’s inside, the Touch best presents its exceptional details when worn closed.